TheFalloutOf76/wisp-server-node/README.md

 A [wisp protocol](https://github.com/MercuryWorkshop/wisp-protocol) server implementation, written in NodeJS.

-This fork allows you to use a socks5 proxy (eg Cloudflare WARP, TOR, etc)
+This fork allows you to use a socks5 proxy (eg Cloudflare WARP, TOR, etc), and use blacklists (ads, malware, etc)

 ### Usage ✨